 Saturday activities are mandatory for housed students and include daylong trips within the five boroughs that can include, but are not limited to, visiting Coney Island, attending an IMAX screening, and exploring Central Park.
-New York Film Academy counselors living at the John Street Residence plan and supervise these outings.
+New York Film Academy counselors living at the student residential building plan and supervise these outings.

-Non-commuting students reside at the John Street Residence.
-Located in the heart of the Financial District and just steps to the South Street Seaport in Manhattan.
-It is a newly renovated residential building comprised of modern and spacious dorm rooms with a private bathroom, TV units with cable, refrigerator, microwave, Internet and air-conditioning in every unit.
-With lots of light and plenty of storage, each room comes furnished with beds, chairs, desks and lights.
-The accommodations include a 24-hour doorman service, a gym, billiards, several lounges, public computers and laundry facilities on the premises.
+Non-commuting students reside a short walk from the school in a newly renovated residential building comprised of modern, spacious dorm rooms with a private bathroom, refrigerator, microwave, internet, and air-conditioning in every unit.
+With lots of light and plenty of storage, each room comes furnished with beds, chairs, desks, and lights.
+The accommodations include 24-hour security and laundry facilities on the premises.
 See Housing Options for details.